-All NAEYC members as of December 31, 2015, are eligible to participate in the 2016 Governing Board election.
-The election will be conducted online, with notifications regarding the ballot sent to all members in early January 2016.
-Paper ballots may also be requested.
+All NAEYC members as of December 31, 2015, were eligible to participate in the 2016 Governing Board election.
+The election was be conducted online, with notifications regarding the ballot sent to all members in early January 2016.
+Paper ballots could also be requested.

 Election Campaign Guidelines